NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2024-2025

 INSTITUTES: ARIT maintains two research institutes in Turkey.
 The ARIT Istanbul library concentrates on Byzantine and Ottoman Turkey and facilitates archival research in the city.
 ARIT – Ankara focuses on art, archaeology, and ancient history in its library, and serves Turkish and American archaeologists through its programs.
 Both centers support research on modern Turkey.
 The centers offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.

-RESEARCH PERMISSION and VISA: ARIT fellowship applicants are responsible for obtaining the appropriate research permissions and visas.
+RESEARCH PERMISSION and VISA: ARIT fellowship applicants are responsible for obtaining the appropriate research permits and visas.
 In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this including most libraries housed within Turkish museums.
-For tenures longer than three months, scholars should apply for the research permit and in addition secure a research visa prior to entering the country.
+For tenures longer than three months, scholars should apply for a research permit and in addition secure a research visa prior to entering the country.
 Non-U.S. researchers should consult the Turkish Consulate for specific procedures.

-Researchers who wish to work with collections and some libraries housed in the Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
+Researchers who wish to work with collections a d certain libraries housed in the Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
 If the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their permit application that is signed by the project director giving permission to carry out the research.
 The regulations and format for researchers are posted on the ARIT research permit page.
 ARIT may withhold payment of fellowship stipends if official research permission is not obtained.